 Acid Aerosol: Acidic liquid or solid particles small enough to become airborne.
 High concentrations can irritate the lungs and have been associated with respiratory diseases like asthma.

 Acid Deposition: A complex chemical and atmospheric phenomenon that occurs when emissions of sulfur and nitrogen compounds and other substances are transformed by chemical processes in the atmosphere, often far from the original sources, and then deposited on earth in either wet or dry form.
 The wet forms, popularly called "acid rain," can fall to earth as rain, snow, or fog.
-The dry forms are acidic gases or particulates.
+The dry forms are acidic gasses or particulates.

 Acid Mine Drainage: Drainage of water from areas that have been mined for coal or other mineral ores.
-The water has a low pH because of its contact with sulfur-bearing material and is harmful to aquatic organisms.
+The water has a low pH because of its contact with the sulfur-bearing material and is harmful to aquatic organisms.

-Acid Neutralizing Capacity: Measure of ability of a base (e.g. water or soil) to resist changes in pH.
+Acid Neutralizing Capacity: Measure of the ability of a base (e.g. water or soil) to resist changes in pH.

 Acidic: The condition of water or soil that contains a sufficient amount of acid substances to lower the pH below 7.0.

 Action Levels: 1.
 Regulatory levels recommended by EPA for enforcement by FDA and USDA when pesticide residues occur in food or feed commodities for reasons other than the direct application of the pesticide.
-As opposed to "tolerances" which are established for residues occurring as a direct result of proper usage, action levels are set for inadvertent residues resulting from previous legal use or accidental contamination.
+As opposed to "tolerances" which are established for residues occurring as a direct result of proper usage, action levels are set for inadvertent residues resulting from the previous legal use or accidental contamination.
 2. In the Superfund program, the existence of a contaminant concentration in the environment high enough to warrant action or trigger a response under SARA and the National Oil and Hazardous Substances Contingency Plan.
 The term is also used in other regulatory programs.

-Activated Carbon: A highly adsorbent form of carbon used to remove odours and toxic substances from liquid or gaseous emissions.
+Activated Carbon: A highly adsorbent form of carbon used to remove odors and toxic substances from liquid or gaseous emissions.
 In waste treatment, it is used to remove dissolved organic matter from waste drinking water.
 It is also used in motor vehicle evaporative control systems.